rjornetc/emt-valencia-tgbot/README.md

 Usage
 -----
-    NAME
+    EMT
-      emt - Valence EMT public transport information
+      emt - Valence EMT public transport information SYNOPSIS

-    SYNOPSIS
-      /emt [-t STOP-NUMBER] [-v]
-      /emt [-s] STRING [-v]
-      /emt -h
+      emt [stop] STOP-NUMBER
+      emt [suggest] STRING
+      emt help
     DESCRIPTION
-      -t=STOP-NUMBER
+      stop STOP-NUMBER
         display stop timetable

-      -s=STRING
+      suggest STRING
-        search and show stops that match the STRING
+        suggest and show stops that match the STRING help

-      -h
         display this help
       no options
-        search and display stops that matches the STRING, if there is a single stop that matches, display its timetable
+        suggest and display stops that matches the STRING, if there is a single stop that matches, display its timetable, if don't list them all

 Use it!
 ------------